 - Travel on the Alaska Railroad route aboard luxury, glass-domed railcar from Anchorage to Denali

 - Music of Denali Dinner Theater at McKinley Chalet Resort

-- Tundra Wilderness Tour in Denali National Park
+- Guided tour into Denali National Park

 - Kenai Fjords National Park Tour with Lunch

 - Travel on the Alaska Railroad from Seward to Anchorage

 - Airport, hotel and rail transfers